-After being frozen for months on end, frozen pee will deteriorate quickly when exposed to air.
+After being frozen for months on end, when exposed to air, frozen pee will deteriorate quickly.
 However, the pH balance, creatine, and specific gravity of fake products will remain intact after reheating.

 Even if you heat and cool your synthetic sample on a daily basis, the validity of your sample is highly unlikely to be compromised.
 If you are planning on reheating the liquid regularly, use leg straps or heating pads.

 Proven Brands with Reputable Reviews

-According to hundreds of reviews from athletes, applicants, and employees on online forums, products like Quick Fix 6.2 and Monkey Whizz work much better than natural pee to pass drug tests.
+According to hundreds of reviews from athletes, applicants, and employees on online forums, products like Quick Fix 6.2 and Monkey Whizz work much better than natural pee to pass urine screenings.

-Submitting a sample for a drug test can be a stressful experience, especially if you want to maintain the temperature of a hidden container that may or may not already reached a fatal degree of decomposition.
+Submitting a sample for a test can be a stressful experience, especially if you want to maintain the temperature of a hidden container that may or may not already reached a fatal degree of decomposition.

 The use of subbing urine can be equally challenging, as you have to get it from someone of the same gender and go through an extensive process of freezing and thawing the fluid.
 You also have to use an appropriate container.

 Synthetic alternatives are reliable.
 Since they are less susceptible to deterioration during temperature fluctuations and exposure to air, you don’t have to go to a lot of effort to keep their properties intact.
 Additionally, an MRO is not likely to distinguish it from natural pee.

 With modern applied sciences, why risk using someone else’s pee or an old frozen pee kit.
 Purchase a new fake urine kit to pass.